jasonchanhku/DataScienceDemand/README.md

 This script will break if any of the website structure changes.

-## EDA
+## Exploratory Data Analysis (EDA)

 EDA of the data will be done and posted separately in a Jupyter notebook in this repository.
+In the EDA, the statistical and visual elements of the data will be explored.

 ## Machine Learning